richardsondev/AggregateConfigBuildTask/test/README.md

 ### Prerequisites

-The integration tests require the NuGet package to be built and available locally.
-You can either:
+The integration tests require the NuGet package to be available.
+By default, they use the version specified in `Directory.Packages.props`, but can be configured to use a different version for CI/CD testing.

+### Version Management

+- **Default behavior**: Uses the `AggregateConfigBuildTask` version from `Directory.Packages.props`
+- **CI/CD testing**: Set `UseLocalPackageVersion=true` to use the version specified by the `Version` property

+### Running Tests

 1. **Build and run everything together** (recommended):
    ```bash